olegsych/MefBuild/README.md

 ----------------------------------------

-Unlike in MSBuild, where build artifacts (properties and items) are passed between tasks by writing XML script, in MefBuild, values and objects are passed between commands via MEF composition context.
+Unlike in MSBuild, where build artifacts (properties and items) are passed between tasks by writing XML script, in MefBuild, values and objects are passed between commands via MEF `CompositionContext`.

 A command that produces a value or an object should define a property with the `Export` attribute.